 Guidance from an experienced team with the latest tools

-The cancer risk assessment and genetic counseling team at Insight is very experienced in both assessing risk factors and guiding patients through related decisions.
+The genetic counseling team at Insight is very experienced in both assessing risk factors and guiding patients through decision-making.
 We are early adopters of new tests and technologies in the field of genetics, enabling us to offer you the most current and comprehensive cancer risk assessment available today.

 Initial consultation within two days